fabianagoes/bc2_tutorial8/README.md

 ## Basel Computational Biology Conference 2025 - Tutorial T8 on "LLMs in genomics: decoding genomic sequences with advanced representations"

 This tutorial focuses on learning various ways to represent sequences for machine learning applications.
-Practical 1 focuses on ... while Practical 2 focuses on ... .
+Practical 1 focuses on tokenization for genomic sequences while Practical 2 focuses on fine-tuning LLMs for genomic downstream tasks.

 #### Schedule
 Official schedule for this tutorial can be found [here](https://www.bc2.ch/tutorials-workshops).